 Reema Sultan Reema graduated from Stony Brook University in 2011, receiving a Bachelor of Science in health science, with a concentration in public health.

-For her senior research proposal, Reema focused on health care literacy, as she believes the quality of care can be improved if funding is designated for patient education on health care and insurance options and treatment.
+For her senior research proposal, Reema focused on health care literacy because she believes the quality of care can be improved if funding is designated for patient education on health care and insurance options and treatment.

-Reema has volunteered as an emergency medical technician and worked as a physical therapy aide, two experiences which have given her insight from both the patient and provider perspectives.
-Reema has interned with the Honorable Toni Bean, a judge in the Suffolk County District Court.
+Reema has volunteered as an emergency medical technician and worked as a physical therapy aide, two experiences that have given her insight from both the patient and the provider perspectives.
+She has also interned with the Honorable Toni Bean, a judge in the Suffolk County District Court.

 The internship gave Reema the opportunity to observe trials ranging from criminal to medical malpractice.
 This experience sparked her interest in evaluating the cost of medical malpractice litigation and the impact it has on the patient-provider relationship.

 Aileen Iorio Aileen graduated from Villanova University in May 2012, receiving a Bachelor of Arts in humanities, with minors in biology and Spanish.

 Aileen began her undergraduate studies with the goal of applying to medical school.
 She changed her focus after taking a philosophy course centered on bioethics and policy.

 For her senior thesis, she developed a policy change for end-of-life preparation and treatment, which she hoped would result in less stress for families during such an emotional time.

 Aileen serves as president of the Maurice A. Deane School of Law’s Health Law Society and is working to create educational programs for Hofstra Law students to explore opportunities in health law.

 After her first year of law school, Aileen interned with Mental Hygiene Legal Service, a state agency that represents, advocates and litigates on behalf of persons who are either receiving or alleged to be in need of services for mental disabilities.